NT Eschatology—Letters 04

 Thirteen things must take place before Jesus said he would return.

-Paul wrote in 50/51 there were only two things left.
+Paul wrote in 50/51 that only two things remained.

 That means within roughly 20 years, eleven of the things Jesus told his followers to watch out for had already happened or were on-going when Paul wrote his second letter to the Thessalonians.